LiveHelperChat/doc/docs/language.md

       ),
 ```

-So if you want that it would be RTL just write rtl instead of ltr
+So if you want that it would be RTL just write `RTL` instead of `LTR`

 Languages which may require RTL support.
 We do not have at the moment translated any of these languages.
 But now you can be sure, that it will work 100% with Live Helper Chat